• Skip to primary navigation

 In this section, I share step-by-step photos, cooking methods, techniques, and a general overview.
 For detailed instructions, temperatures, and timing, check the printable recipe card below.

-• Slice onions from pole to pole (or end to end) creating long strips.
+• Slice onions from pole to pole (or end to end), creating long strips.

-• Saute onions in a hot pan with a bit of olive oil, until they are soft and slightly translucent.
+• Sauté onions in a hot pan with a bit of olive oil until they are soft and slightly translucent.
 Remove onions from the pan and allow to cool slightly.

 Sliced onions in a pan.